RecruiterBoyer/RecruiterBoyer/README.md

 - 👋 Hi, I’m @RecruiterBoyer
-- 👀 I’m interested in ...networking and connecting with fantastic people!
+- 👀 I’m interested in ...helping people grow their careers at top organizations, and I guess saving the world
-- 🌱 I’m currently working on ...software, devops, and cyber openings
+- 🌱 I’m currently working on ...rapidly growing and expanding SentinelOne's US technical research and development teams
-- 💞️ I’m looking to collaborate on ...most everything
+- 💞️ I’m looking to collaborate on ...connecting you and yours with remote first jobs at an organization that prioritizes taking care of their people
-- 📫 How to reach me ...kevinmatthewboyer@gmail.com
+- 📫 How to reach me ...kevin.boyer@sentinelone.com

 <!---
 RecruiterBoyer/RecruiterBoyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.